 Custom Stamping and Embossing

 Custom stamping and embossing are two of the most widely used processes for marking tags.
-Valves of all varieties are marked with these processes.
+These processes mark valves of all varieties.

 One of the most popular choices for valve identification tags is the metal embossing process.
-A die set punches the metal creating a raised design.
-This proves it is incredibly durable and is perfect for industrial environments.
+A die set punches the metal, creating a raised design, making it incredibly durable and perfect for industrial environments.
 Steam trap labels are often embossed to make them easier to read in any condition.

 Both embossing and stamping press a design directly into the metal substrate.
-Embossing creates raised information while stamping indents and recessed characters.
+Embossing raises the information, while stamping creates indented or recessed characters.

 Some organizations choose to mark their own blank tags on-site with an embossing machine or label printer.